-As a preliminary remark, it is important to note that the most common forms of Italian corporate vehicles are the joint stock company ("Società per Azioni" or "SpA") and the limited liability companies ("Società a responsabilità limitata" or "Srl"), both of which have the benefit of limited liability.
+The most common forms of Italian corporate vehicles are the joint stock company (Società per Azioni or SpA) and the limited liability companies (Società a responsabilità limitata or Srl), both of which have the benefit of limited liability.
 There are, however, several important differences between these two types of companies.
-Leaving aside the analysis of the implications related to the relationship among shareholders when the subject matter of the acquisition is less than 100% of the corporate capital, the principal difference between an SpA and an SrI in this context relates to how ownership is transferred:
+Leaving aside the analysis of the implications related to the relationship among shareholders when the subject matter of the acquisition is less than 100 per cent of the corporate capital, the principal difference between an SpA and an Srl in this context relates to how ownership is transferred:

-- The corporate capital of an SpA is represented by share certificates, which are most often transferred before a notary public or bank officer.
-Such transfer must be recorded in the company's "Shareholders Ledger" in order for it to be enforceable vis-à-vis the target company, i.e., the company whose shares are being sold or transferred.
-In case of uncertificated shares, the transfer is formalized by registration in a centralized system: - The corporate capital of an SrI is divided into "quotas", which are not securities.
-It is therefore necessary to execute an agreement before a public notary (or a tax consultant), and to file such agreement with the "Companies Register" in order to have the transfer of the ownership enforceable even vis-à-vis the target company and third parties.
+• The corporate capital of an SpA is represented by share certificates, which are most often transferred before a notary public or bank officer.
+Such transfer must be recorded in the company's shareholders ledger for it to be enforceable vis-à-vis the target company, ie, the company whose shares are being sold or transferred.
+In case of uncertificated shares, the transfer is formalised by registration in a centralized system.

+• The corporate capital of an Srl is divided into 'quotas', which are not securities.
+It is therefore necessary to execute an agreement before a public notary (or a tax consultant), and to file such agreement with the companies register in order to have the transfer of the ownership enforceable even vis-à-vis the target company and third parties.

-As noted, the aforementioned formalities are required to have the transaction enforceable vis-à-vis the target company and third parties.
-Such formalities are not, however, required in order to effectuate the transfer of ownership rights of the shares and/or quotas as among the parties.
+As noted, the aforementioned formalities are required to have the transaction enforceable visà-vis the target company and third parties.
+Such formalities are not, however, required in order to effect the transfer of ownership rights of the shares and/or quotas as among the parties.

-Under Italian law, for both Srl's and SpA's, an analysis of the company's by-laws is advisable, since such documents may set forth restrictions on the transfer of ownership of shares and quotas.
-It is not unusual, for example, to find restrictions in a company's by-laws such as lock-ups, rights of first refusal, or board of directors approval, all of which must be taken into account during negotiations and drafting.
+For both Srls and SpAs, an analysis of the company's bylaws is advisable, since such documents may set forth restrictions on the transfer of ownership of shares and quotas.
+It is not unusual, for example, to find restrictions in a company's bylaws such as lock-ups, rights of first refusal, or board of director approval - all of which must be taken into account during negotiations and drafting.